rsfl/022024AI/README.md

 # 022024AI

-This are the files for Prompt Engineering 102 presentation </br>
+This are the files for Prompt Engineering 102 presentation at Hackmiami 02 2024 </br>
 You will need either vs code with python3 or jupyter </br>
 clone this repo </br>
 pip install -r requirements.txt </br>